 Many acrylic colors are transparent or semi-transparent.
 This works well with layering but this does mean they can show or be influenced by the color underneath.
 Also, many artists tint their gesso, use black gesso, or paint a base color layer.
 All are valid techniques to build up your painting.
 As an artist, you can take advantage of these techniques.
 However, you need to be aware of how each of these techniques can affect your colors so that they don’t dull them.

 If you use a white canvas or part of a white canvas it can help to keep your picture bright and vivid.

-If you are having difficulty with a vibrancy I recommend that you prime your canvas with white gesso.
+If you are having difficulty with vibrancy I recommend that you prime your canvas with white gesso.
 Or use just the canvas as is if it is already primed.
-If you are using an acrylic paper you don’t need to gesso it, just start painting.
+If you are using acrylic paper you don’t need to gesso it, just start painting.